Supreme Court says California rule requiring nonprofits to reveal donor names is unconstitutional

 "Today’s analysis marks reporting and disclosure requirements with a bull’s-eye," she added.
 "Regulated entities who wish to avoid their obligations can do so by vaguely waving toward First Amendment 'privacy concerns.'"

 The opinion follows the court releasing its decision on a challenge to Arizona's election laws Tuesday and marks the end of its 2020-2021 term.
-And it comes at the height of speculation that Justice Stephen Breyer could step down, opening a Supreme Court seat for President Biden to fill.
+And it comes at the height of speculation that Justice Stephen Breyer could step down, potentially opening a Supreme Court seat for President Biden to fill.

 Most experts expect that announcement to come before the end of the week or else Breyer is likely to stay on for the court's next term, which begins in October.